 Additionally, there is an SC state tuition tax credit that may be available.
 Information can be found at http://www.clemson.edu/financial-aid/types/other-programs.html.
 You should consult with your tax adviser about all educational benefits and credits.

 Note: If you did not provide an SSN/TIN, Clemson University would be unable to report it on your 1098-T form.
 Please note that the IRS can impose a penalty on any individual required (but failed) to supply an SSN/TIN to Clemson.

 Instructions on filing your 1098-T

-Student Financial Services may be reached at 864-656-5592 or by email at firstname.lastname@example.org for assistance with explaining the fields on the 1098-T form.
+The Student Financial Services office may be reached at 864-656-5592 or by email at firstname.lastname@example.org for assistance with explaining the fields on the 1098-T form.